syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ### Remove Styles

-You can remove the styles present in the existing document using `Remove` method.
+You can remove the styles present in the existing document using the `Remove` method.

-The following code example will illustrate how to remove the style from the word document.
+The following code example explains how to remove the style from the word document.

 {% tabs %}

 {% highlight c# %}
 //Opens an input Word template.
 WordDocument document = new WordDocument("Template.docx");
-//Accesses the styles collection that contains paragraph and character styles in Word document.
+//Accesses the styles collection that contains paragraph and character styles in a Word document.
 IStyleCollection styleCollection = document.Styles;
-//Finds the style with the name "Style1".
+//Finds the style with the name "Style1."
 WParagraphStyle style = styleCollection.FindByName("Style1") as WParagraphStyle;
-//Remove "Style1" style from the Word document. style.Remove();
+//Remove the "Style1" style from the Word document. style.Remove();
 //Saves and closes the document instance. document.Save("Sample.docx", FormatType.Docx);